MolSSI-BSE/basis_set_exchange/doc/usage.rst

 Installation
 -------------------

-The BSE can be installed with `pip`
+The BSE can be installed with `pip`.

+To install from PyPI: `pip install basis_set_exchange`

-For example, to install in to the current directory, `pip install -e .`
+To install from the local directory, you can use `pip install -e .` inside the cloned git repository.

 Importing
 -------------------

-All end-user functionality is available by importing the `basis_set_exchange` module
+All end-user functionality is available by importing the `basis_set_exchange` module.

 Getting a basis set